openfootball/openfootball.github.io/index.md

 ## What's `football.db`?   {#whatis}

-A free open public domain football database & schema for use in any (programming) language (e.g. uses plain data sets).
+A free open public domain football database & schema for use in any (programming) language (e.g. uses plain datasets).
 Example:

 ~~~
 ### Teams